flashokillerify/FireXmusic/README.md

 #### Special Credits
 - [Roj Serbest](http://github.com/rojserbest): Callsmusic Developer

 This bot is based on the original work done by [Rojserbest](http://github.com/rojserbest).
-Without his hardwork SophiaMusic won t exist.
+Without his hardwork FireXmusic won t exist.
 FireXmusic is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of some users

 - [StarkGang](https://github.com/StarkGang/)